sergeyen7/sergeyen7.github.io/index.md

 # Script description

 Strategy uses two channels.
 One channel - for opening trades.
 Second channel - for closing.
 Channel is similar to Donchian channel, but uses Close prices (not High/Low).
+***
 Strategy waits for beginning of trend - when price breakout of channel.
 Default length of both channels = 50 candles.

 Conditions of trading:

 * Open Long: If last Close = max Close for 50 closes.
 * Close Long: If last Close = min Close for 50 closes.
-- Open Short: If last Close = min Close for 50 closes.
+* Open Short: If last Close = min Close for 50 closes.
-- Close Short: If last Close = max Close for 50 closes.
+* Close Short: If last Close = max Close for 50 closes.
+***

+Color of lines:

+- black - channel for opening trade.
+- red - channel for closing trade.
+- yellow - entry price.
+- fuchsia - stoploss and breakeven.
+- vertical green - go Long.
+- vertical red - go Short.
+- vertical gray - close in end, don't trade anymore.

+* * *

 Text can be **bold**, _italic_, or ~~strikethrough~~.